yaacov/kubectl-mtv-mcp/README.md

 ## Security Considerations

-- The MCP servers execute kubectl-mtv and virtctl commands with your current Kubernetes permissions
+- The MCP server executes kubectl-mtv commands with your current Kubernetes permissions
-- **kubectl-mtv-mcp**: Safe to use - only performs read operations
+- **Read operations**: Safe to use - only performs read operations
-- **kubectl-mtv-write-mcp**: **USE WITH CAUTION** - can create, modify, and delete resources
+- **Write operations**: **USE WITH CAUTION** - can create, modify, and delete resources
 - Ensure your MCP client is running in a secure environment
 - Consider using dedicated service accounts for production environments
 - By default, servers use stdio transport (no network exposure).